 On the right side of the notebook, we have a circular power port, an HDMI 2.0 port, a USB Type-C port, and a spare Nano SIM card slot.
 There are two USB Type-A ports on the left side (one of which supports charging) and a 3.5mm audio port.

 The ports on this device can meet the peripheral connection requirements of daily business office operations.
-Users can connect larger monitors, mobile phones, USB flash drives, and more, without having to carry a docking station.
+Users can connect larger monitors, mobile phones, USB flash drives, and more without carrying a docking station.

 Hardware Tests